Calyx Institute: Leadership

 The Calyx Institute's board of directors originally consisted of Nicholas Merrill, Micah Anderson, and Kobi Snitz; in 2016, attorney Carey Shenkman joined the board.

 The Institute also has an advisory board, which as of January 2022 consists of Enrique Piracés, Isabela Bagueros, Jonathan Askin, Matt Mitchell, Sandra Ordoñez, and Sascha Meinrath.
 Past advisors included Brian Snow, Susan N. Herman, John Perry Barlow, and Bob Barr.

 Funding

 The majority of the Calyx Institute's funding comes from its membership program.
 In its early years it received minor funding from Internews, the Wau Holland Foundation, the Ford Foundation, and NLnet.

 DuckDuckGo donated $2,500 in 2017 to support Calyx's mission, and the following year selected it as a participating organization in its Privacy Challenge crowdfunding campaign, through which it raised over $18,000.

 The Calyx Institute accepts donations in Bitcoin, which allows anonymity, but requires an email address for acknowledgement if desired.

+In December 2022, the Calyx Institute announced it was awarded a $1 million grant from Jack Dorsey's #startsmall philanthropy.